segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 * audienceName
 * nonInteraction (based on your advanced settings inside Segment)

 `campaignName` and `experimentName` are the same if you create an experiment directly rather than creating an "experience" inside a personalized campaign.
-However, `campaignId` is still be auto generated by Optimizely’s API, thus it is different than the `experimentId`.
+However, `campaignId` is still be auto generated by Optimizely's API, thus it is different than the `experimentId`.

   ![example-settings](https://i.gyazo.com/0a52f973ad6856964d72fca262e1386e.png)